by Dan Hiestand

 The men had stories; hers, as well as Jace’s and Relic’s.
 From her own troops, Isabelle had heard that Creed meant to yell at those monks until he was hoarse.
 On the morning he summoned them, every last one had taken a vow of silence.

-Even Old Blue Light soon realized there was no yelling at an “enemy” who did not speak.
+Even the general soon realized there was no yelling at an “enemy” who did not speak.

 Like the tobacco and coffee, the mirrors vanished in their wake when the last monks went away.